Recovery Reductions, Conjectures, and Barriers: Intuition and Technical Overview

-This is a $\poly(n)$-Symmetric Group SICSAF since we can write where $\mathds{1}_{A}$ indicates is the indicator function of $A$\footnote{That is, $\mathds{1}_{A}$ is $1$ if the assertion $A$ is true and $0$ if $A$ is false.}.
-A permutation $\pi$ of $S_n$ acts on the graph $H$ by permuting it according to the permutation $\pi$ and acts on the set $S$ by replacing every element $i \in S$ with $\pi(i)$.
-One can check against the parameter definitions and verify that $f$ is a $\poly(n)$-Symmetric Group SICASF.
+This function is in the class $\SLNP^S$ since we can write where $\mathds{1}_{A}$ is the indicator function of $A$\footnote{That is, $\mathds{1}_{A}$ is $1$ if the assertion $A$ is true and $0$ if $A$ is false.}.
+A permutation $\pi$ of $S_n$ acts on the graph $H$ by permuting it according to the permutation $\pi$ and acts on the set $T$ by replacing every element $i \in T$ with $\pi(i)$.